Superman: Earth One: Volume One

-Clark Kent arrives on a train in Metropolis, and rents a room at a hotel.
-The next morning he tries out several jobs: pro footballer, Major League baseball player, and positions in a scientific research company, and in financial services and media industries.
-Each company wants to hire him.
-His last job stop is at the Daily Planet newspaper, where he meets Perry White, James "Jim" Olsen, and Lois Lane.
+Clark Kent, a new arrival in the city of Metropolis, applies for various open jobs.
+His last stop on his job search is at the Daily Planet newspaper, where he meets Perry White, James "Jim" Olsen and Lois Lane.
+When Clark discovers that the Daily Planet and the wider newspaper industry are in decline, he decides not to apply and flies into space.

-However, upon hearing that the Daily Planet and the wider newspaper industry are in decline, Clark decides not to apply and flies into space.
-He thinks upon his history, and how his adoptive parents, Martha and Jonathan Kent, told him how they found him while hiking through woodland.
-They saw a spaceship fly past them and crash.
-They checked the wreckage for survivors, found a baby boy, and left with the infant, deciding to keep him.
-Shortly after this, the US government and military arrive at the crash site.
+Clark thinks upon his history, and how his adoptive parents, Jonathan and Martha Kent, told him how they found him while hiking through woodland: they witnessed a spaceship crashing and found a baby boy in the wreckage, deciding to keep him.
+Shortly afterward, the U.S. government arrived at the crash site.
 The Kents kept a small fragment of debris from the ship and learned of its, and the child's, extraterrestrial origins.
-Back in the present, Clark talks to his late father's grave and says he feels incapable of being a superhero.
+Back in the present, Clark visits his late father's grave and says he feels incapable of being a superhero.
 Instead, he decides to begin a career and hopes that his father would accept that.

-The next day, Major Sandra Lee, a soldier working at a US Military base on advanced technology, revisits the crashed spaceship, which has regenerated its damaged and lost parts.
-The scientists working there have found symbols inside the atomic structure of the ship.
-Clark discovers his apartment is on fire, and quickly enters the building to recover the fragment of spacecraft and a red and blue outfit his mother made for him from the cloth he was wrapped in as an infant.
-Alone, Clark checks the fragment with his enhanced vision when he is hit with energy, becomes unconscious, and falls from the sky.
+The next day, Major Sandra Lee, a U.S. soldier studying advanced technology, revisits the crashed spaceship, which has regenerated its damaged and lost parts.
+Scientists under Lee there have found symbols inside the atomic structure of the ship.
+Clark discovers his apartment is on fire and quickly enters to recover the fragment of spacecraft and a red and blue outfit his mother made for him from the cloth he was wrapped in as an infant.
+Alone, he checks the fragment with his enhanced vision when he is hit with energy, becomes unconscious and falls from the sky.
 The fragment talks and connects itself back to the ship in order to download more information.
-Just then, an invading alien force arrives and attacks Earth's major cities.
-The military fights back, but the alien attack ships defeat Earth's fighter jets.
-Jim and Lois are almost killed because Jim wants to take photographs of the invasion.
+Just then, an invading alien armada attacks Earth's major cities.
+The military fights back, but the aliens defeat them.
+Jim and Lois are almost killed in the attack.
 Clark, still unconscious, is shown the last moments of his homeworld, the planet Krypton.